gin66/FastAccelStepper/README.md

 This is supported by clazarowitz

+**Note:** The SAM platform cannot be tested in CI.
+An audit against the SAM3X8E datasheet has identified [6 open issues](https://github.com/gin66/FastAccelStepper/blob/master/extras/doc/ai_improvements/05_sam_platform_audit.md) (4 critical, 2 minor), including invalid pin mappings and a wrong timer register value.
+Any changes to the SAM code must be cross-checked against that document.

 ### ALL

 The used formula is just s = 1/2 * a * t² = v² / (2 a) with s = steps, a = acceleration, v = speed and t = time.
 In order to determine the speed for a given step, the calculation is v = sqrt(2 * a * s).
 The performed square root is an 8 bit table lookup using log2/pow2.
 Sufficient exact for this purpose.